Morpheme Guggul (Commiphora Mukul)

-Morpheme Guggulis a wonderful herbal product recommended in Ayurveda for a number of conditions such as obesity, impotency, atherosclerosis, high cholesterol and many more.
+Guggul is also known as Commiphora Mukul and is a wonderful herbal product recommended in Ayurveda.
 An elevated level of blood cholesterol is the main reason for cardiovascular diseases.
-In Ayurveda, the traditional Indian medicine, Guggul is used to improve the serum-lipid profile.
-Commiphora mukul or Guggul capsules are considered effective in naturally regulating the cholesterol level.
+In Ayurveda, the traditional Indian medicine, Guggul is known to manage the serum-lipid profile.

 How to use

 The recommended dosage for adults is 1 – 2 capsules or as suggested by the physician.
 It is important to take the supplement regularly to get optimal results.

 A 12 week study was carried-out on a group of participants to find the consequences of Guggul in the management of cholesterol levels.
 The research indicated that guggulipid (1500 mg) had an average reduction of 22% in the serum-cholesterol and 25% in triglycerides.